YottaDB/YDBDoc/MessageRecovery/errors.rst

 CINOENTRY
 ----------------------

-CINOENTRY, No entry specified for xxxx in the call-in table
+CINOENTRY, No entry specified for xxxx in the call-in table yyyy

-Run Time Error: This indicates that the call-name invoked by the C program does not have a corresponding entry in the call-in table specified by ydb_ci environment variable.
+Run Time Error: This indicates that the C call-name xxxx does not have a corresponding entry in the call-in table file yyyy.

-Action: Add an entry to the call-in table for the call-name.
+Action: Add an entry to the call-in table yyyy for the C call-name xxxx.
 Refer to the `External Calls section in the Programmer's Guide <../ProgrammersGuide/langfeat.html#ext-calls>`_.

 -----------------------
 CIPARTYPE